Azure/Azure-Network-Security/Lab Templates/Lab Template - WAF Attack Testing Lab/README.md

 https://github.com/Azure/Azure-Network-Security/tree/master/Cross%20Product/Network%20Security%20Lab%20Template

+This [blogpost](https://techcommunity.microsoft.com/t5/azure-network-security-blog/part-1-lab-setup-azure-waf-security-protection-and-detection-lab/ba-p/2030469) is provides additional guidance into using this lab and testing out WAF attack scenarios.

 ## PowerShell Deployment Example:

-Please use this location as a reference how this powershell commandlet works: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-powershell#deploy-remote-template
+Please use this location as a reference on how this powershell commandlet works: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-powershell#deploy-remote-template

 There are 6 parameters with defaults
 * DefaultUserName